SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 Swift dictionaries are specific about the types of keys and values they can store.
-They differ from Objective-C's ``NSDictionary`` and ``NSMutableDictionary`` classes, which can use any kind of object as their keys and values and do not provide any information about the nature of these objects.
+They differ from Objective-C's ``NSDictionary`` and ``NSMutableDictionary`` classes, which can use any kind of object as their keys and values and do not provide any information about the nature of those objects.
 In Swift, the type of keys and values that a particular dictionary can store is always made clear, either through an explicit type annotation or through type inference.